 The Joint Economic Research Program (JERP) is the cornerstone of the World Bank’s Country Partnership Strategy for Kazakhstan.
 The JERP provides policy analysis, strategic planning expertise, and good practice options to assist the Kazakhstan’s Government develop economic and social development reform agenda.

 Kazakhstan has been a pioneer in drawing on the Bank’s pool of knowledge under the JERP and serves as an example to other countries now.
-In 10 years since its launch, the JERP grew several-fold and has proven an innovative instrument, promoting the use of strong analytical tools in policy-decision making as well as ownership at high levels of the Government.
+In 20 years since its launch, the JERP has proven an innovative instrument, promoting the use of strong analytical tools in policy-decision making.

 The Program works on a cost-sharing arrangement between the Bank and the Government to ensure relevance and ownership on both sides of the table.
 The areas of focus and scope of the economic research program are determined by the Government in consultation with the World Bank.